micahhauge/closures-workshop/README.md

 ## Workshop Layout

-There's three examples in this workshop.
+This workshop has three sections:

+1. An `AcademicExamples` that we will reference during the presentation
+2. An `Examples` folder that contains practical examples and challenges to help you learn.
+3. A `playground.ts` file where you can run any code you like with `yarn start`

+Within the practical examples, there are 3 workshop.
 For each workshop, read the instructions from the `.md` file and follow along in the `tutorial.ts` file.
 Once you've finished the tutorial, try out the accompanying now-your-turn file.
 There's a test file you can check your solution against to make sure you're on the right path!

 Checkout the instructions for each example